Building the Best PC for PlayerUnknown’s Battlegrounds

 The graphics card needs to have enough VRAM for PUBG to run well.
 Beyond that, having extra does not noticeably increase performance.

-Battlegrounds will use up to 5.5GB of VRAM at 4K, but only uses 4GB at lower resolutions.
+Battlegrounds will use up to 5.5GB of VRAM at 4K, but uses 4GB at lower resolutions if available.
 Despite that, 3GB usually cards do just fine.
 Powerful 2GB cards can run the game well if you have at least 8GB of system RAM and an SSD.
 If you're buying a new card, get one with at least 4GB.

 Recommended CPUs for PlayerUnknown’s Battlegrounds